BalazsBanfi/Battleship/README.md

 ## Acknowledgments

-Thanks for the helps to CS50, The Odin Project, freecodecamp.org, Web Dev Simplified, Kevin Powell, Frontend Mentor and many more..
+Thanks for the help CS50, The Odin Project, freecodecamp.org, Web Dev Simplified, Kevin Powell, Frontend Mentor and many more..